bclark07/node_developer_profile/README.md

 # Resume_Builder

-Creates a PDF file of a basic resume
+Creates an html file of a basic resume with information pulled from GitHub

-- The application generates a PDF resume from the user provided GitHub profile.
+- The application generates an html document from the user provided GitHub profile.

-- The generated resume includes a bio image from the user's GitHub profile.
+- The generated resume includes an image and bio from the user's GitHub profile.

 - The generated resume includes the user's location and a link to their GitHub profile.

-- The generated resume includes the number of: public repositories, followers, GitHub stars and following count.
+- The generated resume includes the number of public repositories, followers, GitHub stars and following count.

-- The background color of the generated PDF matches the color that the user provides.
+- User selects color scheme from a list of options.

-The resume is generated as a PDF with the following information:
+The resume is generated with the following information:

 - Profile image
 - User name
 - Links to the following:
-  - User location via Google Maps
   - User GitHub profile
   - User blog
 - User bio